thegworld/gtx-browser/docs/testing/web_platform_tests.md

 #### Debugging with a debugger

-You are able to debug the inside of Chromium with a debugger for particular WPT tests.
+You are able to debug the inside of GTx Browser with a debugger for particular WPT tests.
 Refer to [Running web tests using the content shell](https://chromium.googlesource.com/chromium/src/+/refs/heads/main/docs/testing/web_tests_in_content_shell.md) for details.